The Acorn Culture in the Iberian Peninsula

 The Food of Invincible Men

-The Lusitani
+The Lusitanians

 Many peoples and tribes used acorns in this region.
-But the most famous of all was the “Lusitani”.
-They lived during the Iron age in an area called Lusitania that included the center and south of Portugal and a small part of southwestern Spain (keep in mind that both countries still didn’t exist).
-In fact, the Lusitani are considered the ancestors of the Portuguese people, and Lusitania is still an alternative name for Portugal.
-Here is a map of the old region of Lusitania (the region in pink).
+However, the most popular were the Lusitanians.
+They lived during the Iron Age in an area called Lusitania that included the center and south of what is now Portugal, and a small part of southwestern Spain (keep in mind that both countries still didn’t exist).

 A map of the region of Lusitania